 There are many benefits to flexible working such as; reduced burnout, job satisfaction and increased productivity.
 Flexible work arrangements allow employees to have a certain degree of control over the time, place and way they complete their work.
 In addition to boosting staff retention, flexible work arrangements have been shown to increase employee satisfaction with company culture.
-Statistic shows that 78% of respondents said flexible work would allow them to live a healthier life, and 86 % said they would be less stressed.
+Statistics show that 78% of respondents said flexible work would allow them to live a healthier life, and 86 % said they would be less stressed.
 So why was flexible working denied for many years?
-One reason could be that employers have no sense on tangible control over the efforts put in by the employees.
-There is no guarantee that work is being achieved when they say it is and that lack of control could cause a sense of unease with leadership.
+One reason could be that employers have no sense of tangible control over the efforts put in by the employees.
+There is no guarantee that work is being achieved when they say it is and that lack of control could cause unease with leadership.
 Nonetheless Covid taught many employers that work can still be achieved no matter the location.

 In this blog post we'll explore the benefits of flexible work arrangements for employees.
 We will also offer some best practices for implementing a successful program at your organisation!

 But before that, let’s start with…

 Flexible work arrangement is the flexibility over where, when and the hours people work.
 This comes in many forms, includingjob sharing, remote working, converting from full-time to part-time, adhering to your hours but choosing to work on weekends.
 In conclusion, flexible working arrangements look different to everyone, but suits the dynamics of their day-to-day life without compromising (and ideally improving) their efficiency and effectiveness of their work.

 Flexibility looks different to everyone.
 One size most definitely doesn't fit all.
 It's about accommodating personal life, abilities, capacity all in one and producing a working solution that suits that individuals needs.